aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/_index.md

 Page page = new Page();
 ```

-## Step 2: Create Title with Formatting
+### Step 2: Create Title with Formatting

-Now, let's create a title with formatted text:
+Add a title element and apply a **set paragraph style** to control its appearance:

 ```java
 Title title = new Title();